open-edge-insights/eii-tools/DiscoverHistory/README.md

         - ImageStore
         - InfluxDBConnector
     ```
- 2. Add "DiscoverHistory" in "AllowedClients" list of "Servers" interface in config.json file of ImageStore and InfluxDBConnector directory.

- 3. Open "config.json"
+ 2. Open "config.json"
- 4. Provide the required query to be passed on to InfluxDB.
+ 3. Provide the required query to be passed on to InfluxDB.
- 5. With the above pre-requisite done, please run the below to command:
+ 4. With the above pre-requisite done, please run the below to command:
     ```sh
         python3 builder.py -f usecases/video-streaming-storage.yml
     ```
- 6. Refer [main EII README.md](../../README.md) to provision, build and run the tool along with the EII video-streaming-storage recipe/stack.
+ 5. Refer [main EII README.md](../../README.md) to provision, build and run the tool along with the EII video-streaming-storage recipe/stack.
- 7. Check imagestore and influxdbconnector services are running.
+ 6. Check imagestore and influxdbconnector services are running.
- 8. You will find data & frames directories at "/opt/intel/eii/tools_output".
+ 7. You will find data & frames directories at "/opt/intel/eii/tools_output".
     (Note: if img_handle is part of select statement , then only frames
     directory will be created)
- 9. Use ETCDUI to change the query in configuration.
+ 8. Use ETCDUI to change the query in configuration.
 Please run below command to start container with new configuration:
      ```sh
         docker restart ia_discover_history
      ```